meclyn/traingolang/README.md

 # traingolang
-A project to pratice my skills in GOlang
+A project to pratice my skills in GOlang.